raymusvibe/statement-processor/README.md

 ## Areas for additional development not reached due to time

-- Add support for stricter format validation in XML files
+- Add support for stricter format validation for XML files
+- Add CI/CD support
+- Additional tests can be added

 ## Code coverage and results of static code analysis